The die is cast: Hugo, Wilde, Ford, and Joyce, who's next?

 Georges Victor-Hugo being the only grandson of Victor Hugo, he shared that fate with Stephen James Joyce (1932-2019) and Oscar Wilde's grandson Merlin Holland who I had the chance to meet and correspond with on several occasions since 2000.
 I have never met any of Ford Madox Ford's grandchildren or their numerous offspring but have been in an interesting artistic exchange with Oliver Soskice, grand-nephew of Ford's and great-grandson of Franz Hüffer who inherited a portrait of Hüffer's figuring in a book of texts of various genres by father and son Hüffer that I edited and translated in 2003.

-While it was best to avoid having any personal contact with Joyce's descendant – which is what I learned when I first heard and saw him at a Joyce Symposium held at Monaco – I once tried to get in touch with a descendant of Victor and Georges Victor-Hugo helped by the late Marseilles poet and architect Yves Broussard (1937-2018) who had provided me with the address of a great-great-grandson, goldsmith working in Aix-en-Provence.
+While it was best to avoid having any personal contact with Joyce's descendant – which is what I learned when I first heard and saw him at a Joyce Symposium held at Monaco – I once tried to get in touch with a descendant of Victor and Georges Victor-Hugo helped by the late poet and architect Yves Broussard who as a friend had provided me with the address of a great-great-grandson, goldsmith working in Aix-en-Provence.

 The only reaction to my queries about Georges Victor-Hugo I ever received was some information I suddenly found posted on a genealogical website which on a second visit some weeks after the first held some details about Georges Victor-Hugo's second marriage.
 This in turn helped me to fill in some lacunæ in his curriculum vitæ.